mikehern/claude-sessions/README.md

 Custom slash commands for Claude Code that provide comprehensive development session tracking and documentation.
 Based on [Claude Code's custom slash command system](https://docs.anthropic.com/en/docs/claude-code/slash-commands).

+This version removes git (until an automated git-workflow is identified).
+An iterative, product management flow is included by prompting for exploratory/research, options and their respective tradeoffs, and decisions made during a session.

 ## 🎯 Overview

 This is a set of custom slash commands for Claude Code that helps developers maintain continuity across multiple coding sessions with Claude by:

 - **Documenting Progress**: Capture what was done, how it was done, and why decisions were made
-- **Tracking Changes**: Monitor git changes, todo items, and implementation details
+- **Tracking Changes**: Todo items, and implementation details
 - **Knowledge Transfer**: Enable future sessions to understand past work without re-analyzing the entire codebase
 - **Issue Resolution**: Document problems encountered and their solutions for future reference